varietassoftware/homebridge-control4/README.md

 # Compatibility Note

 In order for this plugin to function, you must have the Homebridge driver from Varietas Software installed in your Control4 project.
-The driver is currently in beta.
-Contact josh@varietassoftware.com to be considered for beta testing.
-Once the driver is released, it will be available via Houselogix.
+You can purchase it from <a href="https://www.houselogix.com/shop/homebridge-driver>HouseLogix</a>
+or directly from <a href="http://www.varietassoftware.com/control4">Varietas Software</a>.

 # homebridge-control4

 Supports bidirectional communication with a Control4 project on the HomeBridge Platform.
-Currently supports native Control4 lights, dimmers, contact switches, garage door openers, ceiling fans (connected to switch), fan speed controllers, motion sensors, and security systems.
+Currently supports native Control4 lights, dimmers, contact switches, garage door openers, ceiling fans (connected to switch), fan speed controllers, motion sensors, locks, and security systems.

 # Installation